jackwatters45/notionish/README.md

 - drop down hover styling -> hover should go away from button when dropdown is open (maybe conditional render of the button idk)
 - also if prop is disabled -> no hover (ex. ${(props) => props.disabled && hoverStyle}) only problem is rn the style is on an external div not the actual component
+- might make sense for select to close when user selects and option
+- projects logic -> exist as part of property
 - maybe skip firebase background
 - property object should hold all the sort info etc??
 - trying to edit the is done property totally messes it up